-A rider may ride up one or two advertised Challenge age classes at any regional or club meeting (excluding Sprockets).
+A rider may ride up one or two advertised Challenge age classes at any category 8, 9 or 10 meeting (excluding Sprockets).

-Female riders may elect to ride in male classes of the same age, or up one, at any regional or club meeting.
+Female riders may elect to ride in male classes of the same age, or up one, at any category 8, 9 or 10 meeting (excluding sprockets).